montrealjug/montrealjug.github.io/README.md

+# FOR JUG Maintainers

+If you are using cygwin:

+`export COMSPEC=/cygdrive/c/Windows/System32/cmd.exe`

+- Install Jekyll Stack + Octopress
+- Run: `> octopress new post "My title"`
+- move generated file from _posts into blog or meetup folder
+- edit file header accordingly (see existing samples)
+- increase version in _config.yml
+- commit & push

 # So Simple Theme

 Looking for a simple, responsive, theme for your Jekyll powered blog?
 Well look no further.
 Here be **So Simple Theme**, the followup to [**Minimal Mistakes**](http://mmistakes.github.io/minimal-mistakes/) -- by designer slash illustrator [Michael Rose](http://mademistakes.com).